rado84-github/arch-updates-gui/README.md

 # Screenshots of the tool
 Many devs don't include a screenshot of their own creation and you gotta turn Google upside down till you find something.
-I won't be like this, so here's a screenshot of the GTK3 version with my dark theme.
+I won't be like this, so here's a screenshot of the GTK3 & the QT6 versions with my dark theme.
+My desktop is Cinnamon, so naturally I prefer the GTK3 theme.
+On the first screenshot it's the QT6 version but well integrated with the GTK theme.

 The screenshots are in Bulgarian but I've uploaded English versions as well!

 QT6 version: